urbit/urbit.org-reloaded/content/understanding-urbit/urbit-id.md

 <img class="b—black ba mv5 w-100" src="https://media.urbit.org/site/understanding-urbit/urbit-id/urbit-id-address-space-2.svg">

 We want everyone to own their own identity and wallet.
 One way to do this would be to build a MEGACORP or a Centralized Naming Authority of Urbit.
 But we prefer decentralized, collectively owned systems.
 So that’s what we built.
-Let’s look briefly at how that system works.
+Let’s look briefly at the basic mechanics of Urbit ID.

 Each Urbit ID is just a number.
 From that number we generate a pronounceable name and visually identifiable sigil. `~dalwel-fadrun` is `3,509,632,436`, for example.

 Urbit IDs are distributed by a sponsorship tree.
 At the top of the tree are `2^8` (`256`) galaxies.
 Each galaxy issues `2^8` stars, making a total of `2^16` (`65K`).
-Stars then each can issue 2^16 planets, making for `2^32` (`~4B`).
+Stars then each can issue `2^16` planets, making for `2^32` (`~4B`).
 As you might expect, each planet issues `2^32` moons.

-Every Urbit ID needs a sponsor, although stars and planets can always move to a new one.
+Every Urbit ID needs a sponsor.
+Stars and planets can always move to a new one.
 The galaxies act as a senate to upgrade the system by majority vote.

 And that's it.
-It's a simple, elegant system — but what's important is *why* it is the way it is.
+It's a simple system.
+What's important is *why* it is the way it is.
 Let's take a look at that.

 <img class="b—black ba mv5 w-100" src="https://media.urbit.org/site/understanding-urbit/urbit-id/urbit-id-address-space-1.svg">